What is Open Discover™ SDK?

 In the example code snippet above, the returned ‘docContentResult’ result object is a ContentExtractorResult object from which the user can get the appropriate interface to extract content for the document’s particular file format.
 Archives, mail stores, and office documents have their own distinct extraction interface types.

 The code snippet below shows how to use the ContentExtractorType.Document content extractor.
 If the document is encrypted with a password and the SDK supports decrypting the document type, then a dialog prompting for the valid password is displayed in this example:

 It is that simple.
 The returned '_docContent' object (DocumentContent class object) in the above code contains the extracted text, languages present in the extracted text, document attributes, metadata, embedded objects and attachments.
 All retrieved in one method call.
-The class diagram of the returned DocumentContent class looks like this:
+The class diagram of the returned DocumentContent base class and special document content derived classes that offer extra extracted content for email, archive, mail store, PDF, and HTML formats:

 The example C# sample projects distributed with the SDK show how to use all the content extractor types in addition to an example showing how to use DocumentIdentifier class to identify files in parallel.
 There are also several examples showing how to use the .NET PlatformWorker class to process a set of documents as a task, process a large archive as task, and process a mail store (.pst,.ost,.mbox) as a task.

 See the 'API Reference' for detailed descriptions of all .NET SDK API classes.

 The SDK can decrypt common office formats such as Microsoft Office 97-2003, Microsoft Office 2007-2016, Open Document Formats (OpenOffice and Libre Office), ZIP, 7Z, RAR, and PDF by cycling through a user supplied list of known passwords.